 - How do viewpoints and implied values influence what we see, read or hear?

 - How are things, ideas, events or people connected to one another?

 - Why does this matter?
 What does it all mean?

 The Value of Our Small Learning Community

 Research suggests that middle school students in smaller learning communities like Eastside Catholic perform better academically, are more engaged in school, have more meaningful relationships and, ultimately, are more successful.
-A school like Eastside Catholic can mean the difference between a student feeling lost and anonymous or having a place where they truly belong.
+A school like Eastside Catholic can mean the difference between a student feeling lost and anonymous, to feeling like they have a place where they truly belong.
 In our tight-knit community, each student is known and valued as an individual.

 The Mentor Program provides a "middle school family" for each student.
-Each "family" meets two times per week and is made up of a small group of young men and women from his or her grade and a teacher who knows the age group and the students well.
+Each "family" meets weekly and is made up of a small group of young people from each grade and a teacher who knows the age group and the students well.
 By giving students an instant support network of trusted peers and mentors, this program greatly eases the transition to the new personal and academic challenges of the middle school years.
 Lessons during this time focus on our Touchstones and students' social and emotional needs.